szym10on/owning-a-server/README.md

 <b>1.
 Server related security:</b>

+- Use SSH Keys Authentication.

+- Set up easy email alerts for SSH logins for your Ubuntu Server.

+- Set up Suricata or other type of IDS for your Server.

+- Use file auditing to see changes done to files.

+- Check ports and services that are open to be sure your server isn't vulnerable.

 - If there is a possibility of using other network then your main network at home your should use it.

 - Keep up with updates for operating system as it can prevent from vulnerabilities.